-Each year, graduating students may vote for a class theme and guest speaker.
-Log in to my.evergreen.edu and follow the survey links to vote.
-This year's deadline is Sunday, March 15, 2015.
+Each year, graduating students vote for a class theme and guest speaker.

 2015 Graduating Class Theme

-Kshama is a Seattle City Council member and social justice activist.
-As a Council member she pledges to be a voice for workers, youth, the oppressed and the voiceless.
-She only accepts the average workers wage and donates the rest of her six-figure salary to building social justice movement.
-A former software engineer from India, she became a part-time economics professor after emigrating to the US.
-She held part-time teaching positions at SCCC and Seattle University and was a visiting assistant professor at Washington and Lee University.
-Kshama is a member of Socialist Alternative, in solidarity with the Committee for a Workers’ International, which organizes for working-class interests on every continent.
+Kshama Sawant is a Seattle City Council Member and social justice activist.
+As an elected official, she pledges to be a voice for workers, youth, the oppressed and the voiceless.
+She accepts only the average workers wage and donates the rest of her six-figure salary to building social justice movement.
+A former software engineer from India, she became an adjunct professor after immigrating to the US and earning a PhD in economics.
+Kshama has been an activist in her union, the American Federation of Teachers Local 1789, and is a member of Socialist Alternative, a national organization fighting in workplaces, communities, and campuses against the exploitation and injustices people face every day.
+Socialist Alternative is in political solidarity with the Committee for a Workers’ International, a worldwide organizations fighting for working class interests in 47 countries, on every continent.